Randi Zuckerberg: Writing

-Appearances

-Zuckerberg appeared on the Today Show on January 26, 2016 in a segment entitled "2016 Netiquette" in which she discussed modern day etiquette on the Internet.

 Acting

-In the cartoon adaptation of Dot. she voices the character "Ms. Randi", Dot's music teacher who organizes the children's choir at the community center.
+In the cartoon adaptation of Dot., she voices the character "Ms. Randi", Dot's music teacher who organizes the children's choir at the community center.

-Advisory Roles

-In December 2021, Zuckerberg was brought on as an inaugural brand advisory council member with Okcoin crypto exchange in the company's initiative to bring more women into the cryptocurrency market.

 Personal life

-Zuckerberg and her husband Brent Tworetzky have two sons.
+Zuckerberg and her husband Brent Tworetzky have three children.
 The family resides in New York City.

 In 2011, Zuckerberg advocated for the abolition of anonymity on the Internet to protect children and young adults from cyberbullying.
 She explained how anonymity is protective for perpetrators.